 If you select "T", you are prompted for Options and Page Length.
-In the Options field, enter the terminal mode to use for output display.
+In the Options field, Enter the terminal mode to use for output display.

-Refer to the "RTBSETUP File Options" section in Chapter 3 for more information.
+Refer to the RTBSETUP File Options section for more information.

-4.2.13 Workspace Report
+4.2.13.
+Workspace Report